History of Odd Fellowship

 We can't advertise the film under our screening license, but it will always be a classic!
 We are exploring the themes of Friendship, Love and Truth.

-Ballard Night Out 3rd Thursdays
+Board Game Night 3rd Thursdays

-Participatory art projects, movies, or presentations.
+A smorgasbord of board games, art projects, movies, or presentations.
 Open to the public!

-Email us at IOOFBallardAlki170@gmail.com or visit us on Facebook for the Zoom link
+Email us at IOOFBallardAlki170@gmail.com or for details!

-Big Tent Lodge
+Big Tent Lodge 5th Thursdays

 Printable Application